Murphy316/mdfile/docs/README.md

 ## Modern Application Playbook?

-The [playbook](https://bcgov.github.io/CITZ-IMB-playbook/) describes collection of references, tools, and best practices starting with  product ideation, project approval, team formation, design, development stages through continuous improvement to the product sustainment lifecycle which our Agile team relied upon.
+We developed our solution by following the CITZ IMB Modern application [playbook](https://bcgov.github.io/CITZ-IMB-playbook/) which describes a collection of references, tools, and best practices starting from product ideation, project approval, team formation, design, development stages through continuous improvement to the product sustainment lifecycle which our Agile team relied upon.

 ## PWA Starter-kit

-This ‘starter kit’ was developed as a playbook “exemplar”.
+This 'starter kit' was developed as a playbook "exemplar".
 We developed on the [BC DevExchange](D:\capstone2020\bcdevechange.org) OpenShift container platform and followed community best practices including adherence to the 12 factor approach.

 ## Twelve Factors

 This solution conforms to the principles of cloud ready solution development and follows the twelve factors approach.
-We describe how we conform in this article.
+We describe how we conform in this [article](./TwelveFactor.md).

 # Features